 If you would like to pay your balance in full, there are four ways to pay:

-- Online: You may pay your bill online.
+Online: You may pay your bill online.
 You will need the account number from your statement as well as the last name and date of birth of the guarantor (insured) on the account.
-Click here to pay your Fairview bill online.

-- By phone: You can pay by phone using a debit card, a credit card (MasterCard, Visa, Discover and American Express).
-Just call the phone number on your bill.
+By phone: You can pay by phone using a debit or credit card.
+Call the phone number on your bill to make a payment.

 If you would like to set up a payment plan or combine payments, please call the number on your bill.